bubble2k16/emus3ds/readme-temperpce.md

 ### v1.01
 - Fixed a crashing bug that happens if there are too many ROMs in the list.
+- Fixed text description in the BIOS picker.

 ### v1.00
 - Fixes Castlevania Rondo of Blood's flickering sprite problem.